hezhegit/JMARGO/README.md

-# MERGO
+# JMARGO

-This repository contains script which were used to build and train the MERGO model together with the scripts for evaluating the model's performance.
+This repository contains script which were used to build and train the JMARGO model together with the scripts for evaluating the model's performance.

 # Get Started